kanej/lein-s3-sync/README.md

 # lein-s3-sync

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to synchronise the file contents of a local folder to Amazon's S3 service.

+Currently only local push to S3 is supported, with upload happening if the file doesn't exist on S3 or its MD5 hash doesn't match.

 ## Usage

-FIXME: Use this for user-level plugins:

 Put `[lein-s3-sync "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-s3-sync 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:

-Put `[lein-s3-sync "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+Add to your profile a s3-sync map, specifying your S3 credential, the bucket to upload to and the local directory to synce:

+    :s3-sync {
+      :access-key "..."
+      :secret-key "..."
+      :local-dir  "./out"
+      :bucket     "mybucket"
+    }

+With the profile map setup, run a sync at the command line:

     $ lein s3-sync

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 John Kane

 Distributed under the Eclipse Public License, the same as Clojure.